monirz/conget/README.md

 # Conget
-Conget is a CLI app which is a concurrent file downloader  that download the file data by splitting into several chunks and fetch the data asynchronously.
+Conget is a CLI tool, which downloads file data concurrently by splitting the data into several chunks and fetch it asynchronously.

 ## Install & Build

+Conget uses [Cobra](https://github.com/spf13/cobra) for handling .
 Get the dependency with `go mod`

-**Build with Makefile**
+###Build with Makefile

 To compile and build the binary file, run this command. it will build the binary in bin/ directory with the name conget.

 ```sh